 Nortek Navigation Days: connecting our global navigation community

-Nortek’s Boston Navigation Day on November 15th marked the final Navigation Day of 2022, wrapping up a global series of five events spread over four continents.
+Nortek’s Boston Navigation Day in November marked the final Navigation Day of 2022, wrapping up a global series of five events spread over four continents.
 Each event brought together members of the navigation community, including users and creators of AUVs, ROVs, USVs and more.

-Events designed to foster sharing of ideas and expertise
+Events designed to foster the sharing of ideas and expertise

 “It was great to bring a diverse group of people together who are working on autonomous navigation projects for maritime,” says Nortek USA Director Dan Ritchie.
 “There is clear evidence that we will see rapid growth over the next several years for subsea and surface vessels in both defense and commercial applications.”

 Ritchie notes the importance of collaboration during this time of growth and change.

 “That growth will be paired with demand for greater capabilities.
 Vehicles will be expected to dive deeper, have greater endurance, and perform dedicated tasks,” he says.
 “In bringing together engineers and business developers, this can create a path to identify areas to collaborate or leverage each other’s technology to work towards improvement.”

 The Boston Navigation Day on 15 November concluded the global series of Navigation Days for 2022